Jay-Rudel/CS408-5.2-Lab/README.md

         2. Order browsers that dont allow for the audio, I added a download for them if the audio doesnt load.

     The Forms
+        1. So in order to add this label we have to also add some style so it is hidden to normal users.
+Its done with a label tag inside the form and then also some style in css under sr-only.
+        2. So in order to link the elements together we can use the label tag.
+But good news once you have the "for" inside its set if you have ids in the inputs.

     The Show/Hide Comment Control